The Washington Post (march): History

-The composition is in the public domain in the US, as its copyright has expired, due to Sousa having been dead for more than 70 years and it having been published before the early 1920s.
+The composition is in the public domain in the US, as its copyright has expired, due to Sousa's death more than 70 years ago and its publication before the early 1920s.

-During the award ceremony the young essay contest winners were presented with gold medals, that were hand-crafted by local jewelers Galt & Bro., with each having unique designs and custom engravings.
+During the award ceremony the young essay-contest winners were presented with gold medals that were hand-crafted by local jewelers Galt & Bro., with each having unique designs and custom engravings.

 Composition

 Music

 This recognizable march is written in standard form: IAABBCCDCDC.
 Written in compound duple meter, it is suited as an accompaniment to the two-step, a new dance introduced at that time.

 The opening strain of the march is famous and familiar to many.
 Typically, the march is played at a tempo of 110 to 120 beats per minute, rarely any faster.

 March enthusiasts have argued that the trio sections' mellow and moving phrases are among Sousa's most musical.
 Six sudden eighth notes move the melody along.
 Its unusually calm break strain is a simple adaptation of the trio melody.
 It then moves on to the first trio repeat, where the low brass begins an even more mellow countermelody.